JKomskis/Website/README.md

 The following environmental variables are used:

 * `API_BASE_PATH` - Used when building the website.
 Specifies the base path for languagegarbler API requests.
+* `OBSCENE_COMMITS_ACCOUNT_NAME` - Used when building the website.
+Specifies the account name where the ObsceneCommits archives are stored.
+* `ARCHIVE_CONTAINER_NAME` - Used when building the website.
+Specifies the container name where the ObsceneCommits archives are stored.
-* `FRONTEND_PATH_PREFIX` - Used when building the website.
+* `FRONTEND_PATH_PREFIX` (Optional) - Used when building the website.
 Specifies the path under which the website will be built.

 ## Todo List